animesh88/Operationalized-Regression-Testing-of-Web-Services-ORTWS-/README.md

-# Web Service Slicing: Intra and Inter-Operational Analysis to Test Changes
-# Operationalized Regression-Testing-of-Web-Services (ORTWS)
-# Parameterized Regression Testing of Web Services (PRTWS)
+# Web Service Slicing - Operationalized Regression-Testing-of-Web-Services (ORTWS) - Parameterized Regression Testing of Web Services (PRTWS)

 Use NetBeans (enabled with Glassfish) to import and use the project.